-Title III E Fund (Continued)
+Title III E Caregiver Fund

-forming the basis for this fund is a grant the Council received from GOEA for the Title III, Part E National Family Caregivers Support Program.
+The Title III E Fund is used to account for funds that are used to provide support services for family caregivers and for grandparents or older individuals who are relative caregivers.
+The main source of the revenue forming the basis for this fund is a grant the Council received from GOEA for the Title III, Part E National Family Caregivers Support Program.